markhany33/CKA/README.md

 # CKA
-#To understand more in Githun
+To understand more in Github